artbits/quickio/README.md

 English | [中文](README_CN.md)

-# QuickIO
+## QuickIO
-QuickIO is a versatile embedded database.
-The bottom layer is designed based on the LevelDB engine and Java NIO, and Hessian is used to serialize/deserialize data.
-Support store Java bean, Key-Value format and file type data.
-Zero configuration, Java code operation, fast and efficient.
+QuickIO is a Java embedded database.
+The underlying layer is based on the ``LevelDB`` engine and Java NIO design, and uses ``Protostaff`` to serialize/deserialize data.
+Support the storage of **document, Key-Value and file** type data.
+Directly use Java code to operate the database, which is simple and efficient.

-+ Advantage
+## Features
-   + Embedded databases like ``SQLite`` do not need to be installed and configured.
++ Embedded databases like ``SQLite`` do not need to be installed or independent processes.
-   + Like ``MongoDB`` or ``Diskv`` same NoSQL database, easy to use.
++ NoSQL databases like ``MongoDB`` or ``Diskv`` are very simple to use.
-   + The **unique index** designed based on ``Levedb`` is extremely efficient.
-   + Support store Java bean, Key-Value format and file type data.
++ Support the storage of document, Key-Value and file type data.
++ **Unique index** is supported to meet the requirement of fast query.
-   + Simple API, using Java lambda expressions to operate gracefully.
++ Simple API, elegant operation using Java Lambda expressions.
-   + Fast reading and writing, meeting the use scenarios of small and medium data volumes.
++ Fast reading and writing to meet the use scenarios of small and medium-sized data.
-+ Shortcoming
-   + Non relational database, does not support SQL statements and transaction.
-   + Only single process operation is supported, not multiple processes.
-+ Learn more
-   + 🚀 For QuickIO performance data, click [here](performance_data.md).
-   + 🎯 Learn about the RSS server program written by the author using QuickIO: [RSS-Svr](https://github.com/artbits/rss-svr)

 ## Download